 Furthermore, Google will also deploy a cybersecurity help desk to answer cybersecurity-related queries and product implementation support.
 This will include, but not be limited to, support for our Advanced Protection Program and Titan Security Keys, and other Google security products and services.
 On the other hand, DDC is building an online knowledge base that will help with answering frequently asked questions, have easy access to security best practices, and much more.

-Additionally, Google is also supporting a new cybersecurity training initiative for elected officials and their staff.
-This is aimed at educating lawmakers on ways to strengthen their already existing defenses against digital attacks.
+Google is also supporting a new cybersecurity training initiative for elected officials and their staff.
+This aims to educate lawmakers on ways to strengthen their defenses against digital attacks.

 The training program is for all 50 states and will be conducted through a series of virtual seminars throughout 2021.
 The blog-post also mentions that the Advanced Protection Program which also bundles the Google Account security options, is free and that it is available for both personal and Workspace accounts.